 Kabir being the younger sibling was so so innocent.
 He showed such a great aspiration for life, but that was quickly tampered when Kabir got raped by a pedophile that he and Arya called "The Smiling Man."
 There was nothing the boys could do or else they would be sent back to Afghanistan.
 When the boys left the farm and reached Italy, Kabir wanted to steal a woman’s purse filled with money.
 Arya forbid it and Kabir was angry at his brother for the first time.

 When the brothers reached France, the boys were caught by police, but the police were shaped into seagulls.
 The police didn’t speak, but squawked.
 It was difficult for the young brothers to try and figure out what was going on, but they were shoved into a police car and they wound up in Italy again.
 I was actually astonished that the story included this.
-I was routing for the brothers.
+I was rooting for the brothers.
 I wanted them to reach England and have their happy ever after.

 By seeing the immigration process through the perspective of actual immigrants, it changed how I viewed them.
 It also changed how I dealt with things happening to me.
 When I was on my way to the show, I tried to convince my father to pick me up from the show, so I didn’t have to walk those ten measly minutes to the train and then have to deal with the hour long ride.
 Which could have been reduced to 30 minutes.
 My mother told me to leave my father alone as it was his only day off this week and that he was tired.
 I remember rolling my eyes at her.
 When I walked back those ten minutes, I remembered how the brothers had to walk miles and miles in deserts and forests, without food or rest for days on end.
 They would be smuggled in dark trucks - sometimes with animal carcasses.
 Even though I was re-drenched in the rain, I told myself not to complain.
 I was gonna come home to my hard-working, supportive, and loving parents, with a bunch of food in the fridge, more that enough clothes in my closest, and a warm bed.